This post may contain affiliate links. Read disclosure policy

 - Sliced Jalapenos

-Let the chili cool completely before storing in a covered or airtight container in the fridge for up to 3 to 4 days.
-You can also freeze this taco chili recipe for up to a few months.
+Let the chili cool a bit before storing in a covered airtight container in the fridge for up to 3 to 4 days.

 Amy @ The Blond Cook says